twitocode/Tantalum/content/University/Year 1/ECON 1BB3/trade-offs, advantage, and the market system.md

 	- type2 - labour market
-		- selling the services of your labour to a firm "freer" markets = higher living standards protection of property rights is essential for a market economy to function somothly and succesffully
+		- selling the services of your labour to a firm "freer" markets = higher living standards protection of property ights is essential for a market economy to function somothly and succesffully
+- why would i build a factory on my land if the system will not proetect it?
+- why should i do x to get y

 ## Key Terms
 - Term 1: Definition